Clyde Common

 Clyde Common was a restaurant and market in Portland, Oregon, United States.
 The business opened in 2007.
 In 2020, Clyde Common closed temporarily due to the COVID-19 pandemic, reopening in July with outdoor dining and as a market.
 The bar and restaurant became known as Clyde Tavern, and the part of the former dining area was called Common Market.
 Clyde Common closed permanently in January 2022.

 The restaurant's bar, as led by Jeffrey Morgenthaler, was influential in its creations and helped lead the craft cocktail movement.

 Description and history

-Matt Piacentini and Nate Tilden are co-owners.
-They opened the restaurant in the ground floor of the Ace Hotel (formerly the Clyde Hotel) in downtown Portland in 2007.
+Matt Piacentini and Nate Tilden were co-owners.
+They opened the restaurant in the ground floor of the Clyde Hotel (then known as the Ace Hotel as part of the Ace Hotel group) in downtown Portland in 2007.
 Tilden also owns part of the restaurant and meat company Olympia Provisions.
 In May 2014, Carlo Lamagna replaced Johnny Leach as head chef.

 In 2020, the restaurant closed temporarily during the COVID-19 pandemic.
 Clyde Common re-opened in July with outdoor seating and as a market.
 Chis DiMinno served as executive chef.

-Clyde Common closed permanently in January 2022.